alternetsoft/AlternetUI/Source/Alternet.UI/Package/readme.md

 The framework includes a platform-independent graphic device interface for rendering graphical objects, such as fonts, brushes, images, and a layout engine.

-For increased developer productivity, [AlterNET UI extension for Visual Studio](https://marketplace.visualstudio.com/items?itemName=AlternetSoftwarePTYLTD.AlternetUIForVS2022) is available.

-AlterNET UI Beta 2 represents a significant milestone toward releasing a production-ready cross-platform .NET UI framework for developing desktop applications on Windows, macOS, and Linux.
-In this release, we have implemented some major features primarily adopted from the WPF framework: Layout Engine, Dependency Properties, Data Binding, Keyboard and Mouse Input, Routed Events, and more.
+AlterNET UI Beta 2 implements some major features primarily adopted from the WPF framework: Layout Engine, Dependency Properties, Data Binding, Keyboard and Mouse Input, Routed Events, and more.

 AlterNET UI Beta 3 adds important features like menus, keyboard shortcuts, commands, modal windows, advanced window management, and more.